ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular-cordova/use-data.md

 }
 ```

-Creating this file causes the `npm start` build to begin failing as it tries to include the mock.
-Add the `**/*.mock.js` files to the exclusions in `src/tsconfig.app.json`
+Creating this file may cause the `npm start` build to begin failing as it tries to include the mock.
+Add the `**/*.mock.js` files to the exclusions in `tsconfig.app.json`

 ```JSON
   "exclude": [